-0200 Buuget Change from State/Spend Category Description of Expenditure FY 2023 Explanation of Change State Category 01 Administrat ion Salaries and Wages Salaries Salaries for staff serving this program. \$ 254,205 Reflects the following staffing changes in FY 2023: 1.0 Manager reclassified to 1.0 Coordinator Reflects the following additional positions in FY 2024: 1.0 Project Management Specialist 1.0 Budget Analyst 1.0 Budget Analyst Reflects placeholder for compensation increases and benefits for staff Reflects differences in year over year budget costs resulting from variances attributable to turnover and/or budget projections Wages-Temporary Help Wages paid to temporary staff. - No change.
-Contracted Services Maintenance-Software Budget development software annual subscription. - Reduces one-time funding of (\$500,000) for implementation and configuration costs for new budget system.
+0203-Budget Change from State/Spend Category Description of Expenditure FY 2023 Explanation of Change State Category 01 Administr • Salaries and Wages Salaries Salaries for staff serving this program. \$ 254,205 Reflects the following staffing change in FY 2023: 1.0 Manager reclassified to 1.0 Coordinato Reflects the following additional positions in FY 2024: 1.0 Project Management Specialist 1.0 Budget Analyst 1.0 Budget Analyst 1.0 Budget Analyst, transferred from the ESSER III Grant in May 2024 Reflects placeholder for compensation increases and benefits for staff Reflects differences in year over year budget costs resulting from variances attributable to turnover and/or budget projections Wages-Temporary Help Wages paid to temporary staff.
+No change.
+Contracted Services rages paid to temperary stain Maintenance-Software Budget development software annual subscription. - Reduces one-time funding of (\$500,000) for implementation and configuration costs for new budget system.
 Increases funding by \$500,000 for ongoing software costs.
 Supplies and Materials Supplies-General Consumable office supplies for staff. - No change.
 Technology-Computer Replacement computers for office staff.
-1,500 Increases funding to purchase new computers for three new positions.
+Increases funding to purchase new computers for two new positions.
 Technology-Supply Computer accessories for staff. - No change.
 Other Charges Travel-Conferences Staff attendance at conferences, including registration, travel, lodging, and per diem allowance for meals. - No change.
 Travel-Mileage Business-related mileage reimbursement for staff. - No change.
 Dues & Subscriptions Subscriptions to work-related publications and professional association dues. - No change.
-Total \$ Change \$ 255,705
+Total \$ Change \$ 255,705 Total % Change 18.96% •